YourOnly-One/site.way/content/pages/statement-of-faith.en-ph.markdown

 lastmod = 2011-01-27T03:27:17+08:00                          # manually adjust to local timezone

 aliases = ["/p/statement-of-faith.html"]
-slug = "Statement of Faith"
+slug = "statement-of-faith"
+translationKey = "statement-of-faith"
-translationKey = "Statement of Faith" relCanonical = "https://im.youronly.one/way/statement-of-faith/"                           # only needed when this is not the original post
+relCanonical = "https://im.youronly.one/way/statement-of-faith/"                           # only needed when this is not the original post
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
 #disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup